My parents would always grow parsley (Petroselinum crispum) in the garden. I grew up with parsley being the one herb my parents always had at hand.

-So it was an easy decision when parsley became one of my first herbs that I started growing myself.
+So it was an easy decision when parsley became one of the first herbs I started growing.

 - Be patient – parsley can take as long as 4-6 weeks to germinate.

 - Parsley seeds suffer from a low germination rate.
 Soak seeds for 24 hours in room temperature water before planting them to boost their chances of germination.

 While you can grow parsley directly in your vegetable or herb garden, it is preferable to grow it in pots or containers.

 Here we will look at both ways to grow parsley from seeds.